One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 Fukushima's rivers and coast" with natural light

-Aquamarine Eggu," a hands-on facility for children
+Renewal opening in March 2026!
+Aquamarine Egg, a hands-on facility for children

 Unpublished Creatures Backyard Tour" and "Large Aquarium Backyard Tour" where visitors can learn from interpreters who specialize in explaining about living creatures